 - Most people are infected through sharing needles or other drug injection equipment.

 - Less commonly, hepatitis C is spread through sexual contact (only rarely), sharing household items such as razors or toothbrushes, or through birth to a mother infected with hepatitis C.

-The CDC recommends hepatitis C virus (HCV) testing for:
+Experts recommend hepatitis C virus (HCV) testing for: